aachrisg/julia_embed/README.md

 You can run the included test.jl by typing "julia test.jl".

+ImportCpp works by loading a symbol table of exported functions and parameter types from the dll.
+It then uses Julia's ability to construct and compile code at run time to build an AST tree defining the function binding, and then compiles it to native code.
+I'd never written this kind of code in Julia or for that matter much of any Julia code.
+I'm sure it could be a lot better but it didn't take long to write, it works, and yer gets what yer pay for :-).

 # Notebook interface demo
 These screenshots are me graphing a c++ implementation of "A Convenient Generalization of Schlick’s Bias and Gain Functions" (https://arxiv.org/pdf/2010.09714.pdf) inside of Jupyterlab.